matey-0/Reynard/ublock/README.md

 2. You'll see two panes: "Temporary rules" (top) and "Permanent rules" (bottom)
 3. Open `trimmed-dynamic-rules.txt` from the Reynard `ublock/` directory
 4. Copy all contents from the file
-5. Paste into the "tempoary rules" pane (bottom section)
+5. Paste into the "temporary rules" pane (bottom section)
 6. Click Save (top right)
 7. Click commit (top right)
 8. Make sure all the rules copied are in your "permanent rules" pane